OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 # Using Chat Commands
 **see also** [Complete List of Chat Commands](/docs/Chat-Commands.md)
-In Second Life, the local chat line is also the line used for scripting calls.
-Any channel number can be used; the channel that is visible as local chat is channel 0 and is used by default.
+In Second Life, the local chat line is also the channel used for scripting calls.
+Calls are sent on channels.
+Any channel number can be used; the channel that is visible as local chat is channel 0 and is used in the collar by default.
 Channel 1 is also turned on by default.
+You can change these settings.
 OpenCollar calls include a prefix to direct the call, plus the call name.
 To call a menu directly, you can use the chat command with your prefix plus the menu name:

 > [prefix] menu : calls the main menu in local chat.
 > /1 [prefix] menu : calls the main menu on channel 1.